HIV-positive man in U.K. is 2nd known adult worldwide to be cleared of the AIDS virus

 Specialists said it is also not yet clear whether the CCR5 resistance is the only key — or whether the graft versus host disease may have been just as important.
 Both the Berlin and London patients had this complication, which may have played a role in the loss of HIV-infected cells, Gupta said.

-While the London patient is in remission, Dr. Anthony Fauci said it is not a "scalable, feasible" way to treat HIV.
+While the London patient is in remission, Dr. Anthony Fauci told NBC News it is not a "scalable, feasible" way to treat HIV.

-"This is something that was done under the very special circumstance of an individual who had Hodgkin’s disease and needed a bone marrow transplant for his underlying cancer-like disease which is Hodgkin’s disease," said Fauci.
-"If you balance that against the fact that today with the extremely efficacious medications that we have — that you can give a person with HIV infection literally a single pill that contains three drugs in it."
+"This is something that was done under the very special circumstance of an individual who had Hodgkin’s disease and needed a bone marrow transplant for his underlying cancer-like disease," said Fauci.
+"The misperception that’s floating out there now is that bone marrow transplantation is now a cure for HIV infection and that is completely untrue."

+In Fauci's view, the priority should be getting patients access to the "extremely efficacious medications that we have."

 The treatment called pre-exposure prophylaxis, or PrEP, is more than 99 percent effective in preventing infection if patients take the medication every day.

-While the finding is very promising, Dr. Daniel R. Kuritzkes said it's not the kind of therapy that could be used on healthy patients with HIV.
+While the bone marrow transplant finding is very promising, Dr. Daniel R. Kuritzkes said it's not the kind of therapy that could be used on healthy patients with HIV.

 “It’s highly unlikely that stem cell therapy will be the way to go,” said Dr. Daniel R. Kuritzkes, director of AIDS research at Brigham and Women's Hospital in Boston who has treated HIV patients in the U.S. with bone marrow transplants, told NBC News.
 “There are too many risks.
 There have been five or six others treated in a similar way who died either from their underlying cancer or from complications of the treatment."